2017 Lilly Endowment Community Scholarship

 Tonda Lawrence Memorial Scholarship: to provide scholarships to graduates of Linton High School, who will be attending Indiana University, OR enrolling in a Pharmacy program at any Indiana college or university.
 See Linton Guidance Counselor for applications.

 Eastern Greene Superintendent’s Scholarship: Seniors at Eastern Greene High School who have a 2.00 GPA and above, attending any two or four year college, or accredited career trade or training program recognized as a charitable or educational institution or program.

-Phil Harris Scholarships: Awarded to students at Linton Stockton High school applications available through the school guidance department.
+Phil Harris Scholarships: Awarded to graduating seniors at Linton Stockton High school.
+Applications available through the school guidance department.